Forest School is an integral and important part of learning at Bedford Primary.

 As forest school takes place outdoors and children we will be working with materials and resources that are sometimes messy, please make sure that your child wears clothing that is not new and lends itself to getting dirty.

-Our Forest School sessions will be led by a qualified Forest School Leader from the Lancashire Wildlift Trust, supported by members of Bedford's teaching staff.
+Our Forest School sessions are led by a qualified Forest School Leader from the Lancashire Wildlift Trust, supported by members of Bedford's teaching staff.
 During the sessions the children will, at an appropriate level, have opportunities to work with real hand tools and, under strict adult supervision, observe the building of small camp fires through the course of the Forest School work.
 Please be assured that your child's safety is our first priority and all the necessary adult to children ratios, risk assessments and other related safety checks have been undertaken.